accodeing/fortnox-api/README.md

 ### Collections

-To get something to work with you instansiate a new Fortnox::API object
+To get something to work with you instantiate a new Fortnox::API object

 ```ruby
 fortnox = Fortnox::API.new(